johndatiles/gatsby-starter-lumen-johndatiles/content/posts/Why-I'm-Starting-a-Blog.md

 Having this blog means I own it.

 ## 5. Step Outside My Comfort Zone
-I’ll be honest.
 Writing this to post publicly is uncomfortable.
 Most things you do for the first time are.
 First job interview.
 First time riding a motorcycle.
 First time moving across the country.

 The beginning is hard.
 It’s also the start of a fuller life.